-FG-RTO, SC IV.3 and IV.4, and VI.
-7- UNDETERMINED - Shall not install bypass valves that could divert a vent stream from the RTO except as allowed by SC IV.4.
+FG-RTO, SC IV.1, IV.3, IV.4, and VI.
+7- COMPLIANCE - Shall not install bypass valves that could divert a vent stream from the RTO except as allowed by SC IV.4.
 During periods of shutdown of the RTO system for maintenance or offline inspections, the facility may vent storage tanks and process tanks breathing losses to atmosphere by way of the RTO emergency vent.
 During RTO shutdowns, the facility shall minimize uncontrolled emissions.
 SC IV.3 and IV.4 were added as part of issuance of PTI 113-07A.
-At this time, it has not verified if the facility is meeting the requirements of SC IV.4 during periods of shutdown.
-Records specified in SC VI.7 were not requested.
+At this time, the facility appears to be meeting these requirements.
+The facility has had deviations related to bypassing the RTO (please see MACES reports B435948310 and B435946885).
+The incidents appear to be malfunctions as defined in 40 CFR Part 60, Subpart A, §60.2.
+It has not been verified if the facility is meeting the requirements of SC IV.4 during periods of shutdown.
+Records specified in SC VI.7 were not requested but the facility has reported any bypass of the RTO during shutdown or trip through semiannual and annual reporting.

 FG-RTO, SC VIII.
 1 and 2.
 COMPLIANCE - The RTO stack shall discharge unobstructed vertically and not have a diameter greater than 24 inches or a discharge height less than 36 feet.
 The RTO bypass stack shall discharge unobstructed vertically and not have a diameter greater than 24 inches or a discharge height less than 27 feet.
-Based on visual observations during the stack test on December 6, 2016, the stack is judged to be in compliance with these requirements, though measurements were not conducted.
+Based on visual observations during the inspection on January 24, 2019, the stack is judged to be in compliance with these requirements, though measurements were not conducted.

-FG-JONFACILITY, SC I.1, VI.1, VI.
-2. COMPLIANCE - VOC emissions from WYR not to exceed 36 tons per 12-month rolling time period; records maintained - Monthly and 12-month rolling total VOC emissions for the plant are reported in the February 15, 2017 submittal for each month in the period January 2015 through December 2016.
+FG-JONFACILITY, SC I.1, VI.1, VI.2.
+COMPLIANCE - VOC emissions from WYR not to exceed 36 tons per 12month rolling time period; records maintained - Monthly and 12-month rolling total VOC emissions for the plant are reported in the April 9, 2019 submittal for each month in the period January 2017 through December 2018.
 Each 12-month rolling total is less than 36 tons of VOC.
 BASF claims this data as "Confidential Business Information".
-In the 2015 MAERS, BASF reports 5,051 pounds (2.53 tons) of VOC were emitted from the various WYR Plant processes in calendar year 2015.
+In the 2018 MAERS, BASF reports 4,480.63 pounds (2.24 tons) of VOC were emitted from the various WYR Plant processes in calendar year 2018.